icp4a/automation-decision-services-samples/samples/MachineLearningShortTutorial/README.md

 For more information on decision models and machine learning, see [Modeling decisions](https://www.ibm.com/docs/SSYHZ8_21.0.x/com.ibm.dba.aid/topics/con_modeling.html) and [Integrating machine learning](https://www.ibm.com/docs/SSYHZ8_21.0.x/com.ibm.dba.aid/ml_topics/con_integrate_ml.html).

 For more tutorials about machine learning in Automation Decision Services see:
-   - [Machine learning quick tutorial](https://github.com/icp4a/automation-decision-services-samples/tree/21.0.2/samples/MachineLearningQuickTutorial) to learn how to import a Machine Learning Model as PMML file in an Automation Decision Services Machine Learning Service and how to connect it to a predictive model.
+   - [Machine learning quick tutorial](../MachineLearningQuickTutorial/README.md) to learn how to connect a predictive model to a Watson Machine Learning Model.
-   - [Machine learning complete tutorial](https://github.com/icp4a/automation-decision-services-samples/tree/21.0.2/samples/MachineLearningCompleteTutorial) to learn how to create predictive model, connect it to a Watson Machine Learning Model, deploy and execute the decision.
+   - [Machine learning complete tutorial](../MachineLearningCompleteTutorial/README.md) to learn how to create predictive model, connect it to a Watson Machine Learning Model, deploy and execute the decision.
-   - [Machine learning sample](https://github.com/icp4a/automation-decision-services-samples/tree/21.0.2/samples/MLDatasets) to get another example using two predictive models.
+   - [Machine learning sample](../MLDatasets/README.md) to get another example using two predictive models.
-   - [Machine learning notebooks](https://github.com/icp4a/automation-decision-services-samples/tree/21.0.2/samples/MLNotebooks) to get another example of a notebook ready to be connected to a predictive model.
+   - [Machine learning notebooks](../MLNotebooks/README.md) to get another example of a notebook ready to be connected to a predictive model.

 ## Learning objectives
    - Build a Watson Machine Learning (WML) model and deploy it using a PMML file
    - Create a WML provider and connect it to a predictive model.